 Two Burmese star tortoise babies of different ages.
 The older one weighs 55 g and the younger one 28 g.
 The six point star pattern is clear even in the little one.
-The number of lines in the pattern does not increase with age like it does in Indian stars.
+The number of lines in the carapace pattern does not increase with age like it does in Indian stars.
+However, the belly pattern changes somewhat with growth in both species.

-Adult Burmese star tortoise with a fully developed fan pattern.
+Adult female Burmese star tortoise with a fully developed fan pattern.

 Freshly hatched Burmese star tortoise.
 The plastron markings haven't developed yet.